-Students will achieve this by completing some or all of the following learning activities on multiple occasions.
+Students will achieve this by completing some or all of the following suggested learning activities on multiple occasions.
+The following activities are not meant to be a 'checklist', they are suggested activities to meet the learning outcome.

 6.1 Community Pharmacy Experiential Learning